Services for 3 to 6 month old infants

 This step is the surgery for the Tongue/Lip/Buccal Tie(s).

 For this, we use conscious sedation.
 This means that although your child will be breathing for themselves they will be unaware of what is going on and have no memory of the procedure.
 They are kept comfortable by numbing the base of the tongue using local anaesthetic.
 Throughout the procedure and for a while after, we will have them monitored using an ICU-grade monitoring system.
-Your child will only be taken to the procedure room following the administration of the first dose of sedation (intranasal midazolam) so they will not be aware of having been apart from you during the surgery.

 As your child is conscious during surgery we can elicit tongue movements and they have normal tone in the muscles, so we can more precisely gauge how much fibrous tissue needs to be released for optimal function whilst creating minimal inflammation during the healing process.
 Both doctor and physiotherapist work together in surgery ensuring all tension has been released under the tongue.
 This is what differentiates a functional frenuloplasty from a tongue tie release under general anaesthetic as with this method the patient is fully unconscious and muscles flaccid.

-The surgical site is held together using absorbable sutures so that there is no need for any active wound management post-operatively, minimising inflammation and discomfort.
+The surgical site is held together using absorbable sutures so that there is no need for any active wound management post-operatively, minimising inflammation and post-operative discomfort.

 Post-op Feeding Support/Therapy